You've Got a Golden Ticket: Improving Generative Robot Policies With A Single Noise Vector: Related Work

-Our work is motivated by a ``lottery ticket hypothesis'' proposed by \citet{mao2024lottery} in the context of image generation\footnote{The term ``lottery ticket hypothesis'' was first introduced by \citet{frankle2019lotterytickethypothesisfinding} in the context of finding sparse subnetworks within denser networks, though this does not relate to our work.}: ``randomly initialized Gaussian noise images contain special pixel blocks (winning tickets) that naturally tend to be denoised into specific content independently.''
+\textbf{Lottery Ticket Hypothesis for Diffusion/Flow Models.} Our work is motivated by a ``lottery ticket hypothesis'' proposed by \citet{mao2024lottery} in the context of image generation\footnote{The term ``lottery ticket hypothesis'' was first introduced by \citet{frankle2019lotterytickethypothesisfinding} in the context of finding sparse subnetworks within denser networks, though this approach is not directly related to our work.}: ``randomly initialized Gaussian noise images contain special pixel blocks (winning tickets) that naturally tend to be denoised into specific content independently.''
 Followup works have investigated how these ``winning tickets'' (also referred to as ``golden noises'' \cite{zhou2025golden, chen2024find, miao2025minimalist}, or ``golden tickets'' in our work) can be optimized to achieve higher text-image alignment and higher human preference when they are used instead of sampling from isotropic Gaussian noise.
-Methods to find golden tickets for image generation have used a variety of metrics, such as noise inversion \cite{samuel2023lightning} and stability \cite{qi2024not}, semantic and natural appearance consistency \cite{samuel2024generating}, 3D geometry \cite{ron2025hoidini}, and regularization to the original Gaussian distribution \cite{tang2024inference}.
+Prior works have used a variety of metrics, such as noise inversion \cite{samuel2023lightning} and stability \cite{qi2024not}, semantic and natural appearance consistency \cite{samuel2024generating}, 3D geometry \cite{ron2025hoidini}, and regularization to the original Gaussian distribution \cite{tang2024inference}.
+However, finding golden tickets for robot control policies present additional difficulties due to the temporal nature of the problem and dimensionality of the problem space (see Appendix \ref{app:robot-control-lottery}).